Commissioning

 Now you can run the

-command by giving the appropriate/dev/sg*
+usbsdmuxcommand by giving the appropriate/dev/sg*device, e.g.:

 $ sudo venv/bin/usbsdmux /dev/sg0 dut